School of Information Sciences - Library and Information Science Program

 PhD students may begin their studies only in the Fall Term in order to ensure a coherent program of study.

-The Doctor of Philosophy in Library and Information Science Program prepares students for advanced work in research, teaching, and administration.
+The Doctor of Philosophy in Library and Information Science program prepares students for careers in research, education, and professional practice.
 The program will give students the opportunity to gain the skills in teaching or research appropriate for careers at major research universities, teaching institutions, and library systems.
 The candidate must give evidence of superior scholarship and mastery of a specialized field of knowledge and must demonstrate his/her ability to do significant and relevant research.

 Requirements for the PhD degree, a 54-credit program, include a minimum of 36 course and seminar credits beyond the master's degree and 18 dissertation credits.